 Seaside Siren Roller Girls is a roller derby league based in Southend-on-Sea, Essex.
-We are the first and only bouting roller derby team in Essex.
+We were the first bouting roller derby team in Essex.

 At the time there was nothing like roller derby the local area and these ladies wanted to bring the sport closer to home.
 With a lot of support and encouragement from other established leagues they were able to do just that.

 Seaside Siren Roller Girls is a not-for-profit sports team and works on a membership basis.
-This membership includes female skaters, referees, Non-Skating Officials (NSOs) and bench staff.
+This membership includes female skaters, referees, Non-Skating Officials (NSOs) bench and admin staff.
 We are also very lucky to have support from a regular group of volunteers.

 The league is funded entirely from membership payments, regular fundraising and sponsorship.